-PDAs may also be closed with stitches or a clip inserted by a surgeon.
-This procedure is done in the NICU or in an operating room.
+PDAs may also be closed with stitches or a closure device inserted by a doctor.
+This procedure is done in the NICU or in a procedure room such as an operating room.
 The baby will receive medicine so he or she will sleep and not feel any discomfort.